SilverMonkeyGmbH/v5_docs/Manual/CMDB/Tutorials.rst

 .. image:: _static/Tutorial_FirstCMDBClass_2.png

-4. Create first attributes "Name" and "MACAddress":
+4. Create first attributes and name them "Name" and "MACAddress":

 .. image:: _static/Tutorial_FirstCMDBClass_3.png

 .. image:: _static/Tutorial_FirstCMDBClass_4.png

-5. Create an attribute of the type "Object reference" and set the reference to another custom CMDB Class "Packaging Languages" (It will be good practice for subsequent tutorial):
+5. Create an attribute of the type "Object reference" and set the reference to another custom CMDB Class "Packaging Languages" (It will be good practice for the subsequent tutorial):

 .. image:: _static/Tutorial_FirstCMDBClass_5.png

 .. image:: _static/Tutorial_FirstCMDBClass_6.png

-The Language class is set up as the following:
+The Language class is set up as follows:

 .. image:: _static/Tutorial_FirstCMDBClass_6_languageclass.png